Frequently Asked Questions

 Yes, they just need to sign up to volunteer for the same event!
 Please note: we cannot accept walk-up volunteers; all volunteers must be registered before the event.

-If you are interested in volunteering with a large group (more than 5), visit our Groups page here and fill out the Group Volunteer Form.
+If you are interested in volunteering with a large group (more than 5 people), fill out our Group Volunteer Form.
 Then, check out our Volunteer Calendar and let us know if you see an upcoming event that works for your group.
-If we can accommodate you, we’ll send you a private link to sign up.
+Please note that we receive many requests for group volunteering, and our events fill up quickly.
+If we can accommodate your group, we’ll send you a private link to sign up.
 Volunteers (including children!) are required to register separately online before the event so that each volunteer completes our mandatory release form and we have an accurate count of participants.
 You must use a different email address for each individual volunteer.

 We love your furry friends–we really do!
 But please leave them at home when you volunteer with us.

 While we are so appreciative of the hard work volunteers do to recover fresh produce, 100% of the food that is collected is given to local hunger relief agencies, allowing us to provide full transparency to those donating fruits and vegetables to Food Forward.
-If you’d like to learn more about who we donate to or are seeking resources for food, please visit this page.
+You can learn more about who we donate to here, and see resources for free food here.

 The Volunteer Event Leader will be able to estimate how much food is being donated and can tell you which organizations are benefitting.
 You will also receive a follow-up email with this information.